Dear Medical City Healthcare Patients,

 To protect yourself and our staff, it’s imperative that you follow the latest government advice about social distancing; stay away from public places and avoid anyone who has symptoms suggestive of COVID-19.
 Please continue to refer to the current guidance on infection prevention for yourself and your household; direction from the Centers for Disease Control and Prevention (CDC) in regard to pregnancy and breastfeeding can be found on the CDC's website.

 We ask patients and their visitors to be particularly vigilant with respect to social distancing in the 14 days prior to admission.
+COVID-19 testing is available prior to delivery for those wishing to do so or at the direction of a physician.

 Any mother with a confirmed COVID-19 case or who is experiencing symptoms will be supported in taking all the possible precautions to avoid spreading the virus to her infant, including washing her hands before touching the infant and wearing a face mask, if possible, during feeding or other close contact with her newborn(s).
 Whether and how to start or continue breastfeeding will be determined by the mother in coordination with her family and healthcare providers.